 Is McCoy Roofing, Siding & Contracting truly a local, Omaha-based company?

-Our Omaha roofers specialize in insurance claims.
-We pride ourselves on being very knowledgeable about the storm damage side of the insurance industry, so we'd be happy to walk you through the process of determining whether or not you have a claim, to actually making the claim, meeting your insurance adjuster, receiving a settlement, and starting the construction process.
+We specialize in insurance claims.
+We pride ourselves on being very knowledgeable about the storm damage side of the insurance industry, so we’d be happy to walk you through the entire process: Determining whether or not you have a claim, actually making the claim, meeting your insurance adjuster, receiving a settlement, and starting the construction process

 We’d be happy to give you a second opinion, as well as a free inspection.
 Over time, storm damage may become a lot more apparent; if this is true in your case, there could still be some options for you with your insurance company.